-Dr. Boy is a University Professor at the Florida Institute of Technology where he is the director of the graduate programs (Ph.D. and Master) in Human-Centered Design and Human-Centered Design Institute.
+Dr. Boy is a University Professor at the Florida Institute of Technology where he is the Dean of the School of Human-Centered Design, Innovation and Art, which he founded.
+He also created and developed the graduate programs (Ph.D. and Master) in Human-Centered Design and FIT Human-Centered Design Institute.

 Dr. Boy has a joint appointment as a Senior Research Scientist at the Florida Institute for Human and Machine Cognition (IHMC).
 He has been associated with IHMC since 2001, initially as a Visiting Research Scientist until his appointment as a Senior Research Scientist in 2008.

-He has also an IPA (Intergovernmental Personal Act) appointment at the NASA Kennedy Space Center as a Chief Scientist for Human-Centered Design.
+He had also an IPA (Intergovernmental Personal Act) appointment at the NASA Kennedy Space Center as a Chief Scientist for Human-Centered Design (2010-2016).

-Previously Dr. Boy was Founder and President of the European Institute of Cognitive Sciences and Engineering (EURISCO) in France.
+Previously Dr. Boy was Founder and President of the European Institute of Cognitive Sciences and Engineering (EURISCO) in France -- a research institute of Airbus and Thales.
 He lead EURISCO from its creation in 1992 until its closing in 2008.
 EURISCO was a multidisciplinary organization made up of cognitive and social scientists, computer scientists, engineers and human factors specialists.
 It served students from various universities and engineering schools that were part of EURISCO's network of excellence.
 EURISCO focused strongly on its associations with the European aeronautical industry, research and education.

 Prior to founding EURISCO, Dr. Boy was a research scientist at ONERA (the French Aerospace Lab) from 1977 to 1988, during which time he was seconded at NASA-Ames Research Center from 1984 to 1986 in the Aerospace Human Factors Research Division.
 He then joined NASA as the Leader of the Advanced Interaction Media Group from 1989 to 1991.